lchski/lucascherkewski.com/_newsletters/2017-10-08-5-newsletter-recommendations.md

 * [Jack Cheng](https://jackcheng.com/sunday/): An intimate perspective on the writing process, always with interesting snapshots of life during the previous week.
 * [Deb Chachra](https://tinyletter.com/metafoundry): Critical technology commentary from the academic perspective, among other neat tidbits.

-That’s all for this week!
-Have a great one, folks.
 In the spirit of the Thanksgiving weekend, I want to thank you for subscribing to my newsletter—you don’t know how much it means to me that you’re willing to give some time and space to me.
 You’re awesome.

+That’s all for today!
+Have a great week.

 *Sent from Waterloo, Ontario.
 Written on the backroads between Hamilton and Waterloo.*